anonl/nvlist/docs/_userguide/ch11-quick-start-guide.md

 $aza Hello there
 " %}

 Running the game again shows the added images.
+If you've left the game running, press Ctrl+F5 to reload the changed files and restart.

 ![User script screenshot 2]({{site.baseurl}}{% link assets/userguide/ch11-user-script2.jpg %})